nicholascarey/respfun/README.md

 status](https://codecov.io/gh/nicholascarey/respfun/branch/master/graph/badge.svg)](https://codecov.io/github/nicholascarey/respfun?branch=master)
 [![DOI](https://zenodo.org/badge/174339770.svg)](https://zenodo.org/badge/latestdoi/174339770)

-`respfun` is a collection of functions for use with respirometry data and experiments.
+The `respfun` package is a collection of functions for use with respirometry data and experiments.
 I will add to it periodically ([suggestions welcome](https://github.com/nicholascarey/respfun/issues)).
-It is not intended to be a fully featured `R` package, more a collection of handy functions.
+It is not intended to be a fully featured package, more a collection of handy functions.

 If you use it a citation using this [Zenodo